eu-cpsc215/program-messageboxtimeout/README.md

 # Program - MessageBoxTimeout

 There is an undocumented function in the Windows API called `MessageBoxTimeoutA`.
 You can read more about it [here](http://pinvoke.net/default.aspx/user32.MessageBoxTimeout).
-It behaves similar to the regular `MessageBoxA` function, except it has a parameter that specifies a number of seconds to wait before automatically closing the message box.
+It behaves like the regular `MessageBoxA` function, except it has a parameter that specifies a number of seconds to wait before automatically closing the message box.

 In this assignment, you will call the `MessageBoxTimeoutA` function from within your assembly program.
 This is designed to practice calling functions with more than four parameters while adhering to the [Microsoft x64 ABI](https://learn.microsoft.com/en-us/cpp/build/x64-software-conventions?view=msvc-170) calling conventions.